-The Grays Harbor Overdose Prevention Project, funded by the Washington State Project to Prevent Prescription Drug/Opioid Overdose (WA-PDO), is part of Grays Harbor County Public Health and Social Services Department's comprehensive approach to reducing drug use in our community.
+The Grays Harbor Overdose Prevention Project is funded by the Washington State Project to Prevent Prescription Drug/Opioid Overdose (WA-PDO).
+It is part of our comprehensive approach to reducing drug use in our community.
 For information about our effort to prevent youth substance use, visit our My Town Coalition page.

 The Grays Harbor Overdose Prevention Project has two objectives:

-Grays Harbor County Public Health and Social Services is excited about this opportunity to save lives and would be happy to answer any additional questions you may have.
-Please contact Dan Homchick at email@example.com or (360) 500-4066.
+We are excited about this opportunity to save lives and can answer your questions about the program.
+Please contact Wilma Weber at firstname.lastname@example.org or (360) 500-4069.

 What is fentanyl?